hmrc/income-tax-mtd-changelog/README.md

 * Added TYS downstream error codes for endpoint

-#### Individuals-income-recieved-api
+#### Individuals-income-received-api

 Endpoint: `Retrieve an Employment and its Financial Details`

-* Added new data field called `offPayrollWorker` to employment
+* Added new data field called `offPayrollWorker` to employment Object

 Endpoint: `Create and Amend Employment Financial Details`

-* Added new data field called `offPayrollWorker` to Amendemployment
+* Added new data field called `offPayrollWorker` to employment Object

 ### 3 January 2023